parallelvirtualcluster/pvc/docs/manuals/ansible.md

 The end result is a standardized "PVC node" system ready to have the daemons installed by the PVC role.

+The Base role is optional: if an administrator so chooses, they can bypass this role and configure things manually.
+That said, for the proper functioning of the PVC role, the Base role should always be applied first.

 ## PVC role

 The PVC role configures all the dependencies of PVC, including storage, networking, and databases, then installs the PVC daemon itself.
 Specifically, it will, in order: